 Doctoral candidates

 Over 1400 doctoral candidates are currently conducting research at the University of Oldenburg.
 This is an exciting and intensive time for the often young researchers, who are supported in the best possible way by various university institutions with counselling, qualification and networking offers as well as funding formats.
-On this and the following pages you will therefore find all the key information about doctoral studies in one place.
+On this and the following pages you will therefore find all the key information about the doctorate in one place.

 About the doctoral process